Watch Review: Greg Stevens Design 5 Series

 April 9th, 2026

-I commend Greg for using a solid case back for this watch.
-We definitely don’t need to see the automatic movement.
-We know what the Swiss/Sellita SW200-1 automatic movement looks like.
-The matte finish on the case is absolutely perfect.
-It’s going to look so good when this case starts wearing and the stainless steel starts peeking through.
+I highly commend Greg for choosing a solid case back for this piece.
+There is absolutely no need for a display window here; we all know exactly what a standard Sellita SW200-1 automatic movement looks like.
+The matte finish on the case is executed flawlessly.
+It is going to look incredible down the road when the coating begins to wear down and the raw stainless steel starts peeking through.

-When buying a watch at this price point you can’t expect getting a watch that feels like a $6k watch.
-I notice that a lot of people bitch and complain about $600 watches like they should be on par with luxury retail brands.
-You can’t go into a watch purchase with unrealistic expectations.
-That said, this watch definitely holds its own against brands like Resco, Aegir, Boldr, Gruppo Gamma, Zelos, Raven, and Nodus.
+When buying a watch at this price point, you can’t expect it to feel like a $6,000 luxury piece.
+I notice a lot of collectors complain about $600 watches as if they should be on par with high-end retail brands.
+You simply can’t go into a purchase with unrealistic expectations.
+That being said, this watch absolutely holds its own against established microbrands like Resco, Aegir, Boldr, Gruppo Gamma, Zelos, Raven, and Nodus.

 April 16th, 2026

-The hands on this watch are a great match.
-They are proportioned to this dial with precision, in terms of both length and width.
-The lume treatment on both the hands and the numerals allow for the great legibility to be extended to dark/low light environments.
-The way I purchased this watch with the ammo can watch case, the pocket knife and knife holder, and strap changing tools,
+The hands on this watch are a perfect match.
+They are proportioned to the dial with absolute precision, both in terms of length and width.
+Thanks to the excellent lume treatment on both the hands and the numerals, that stellar legibility extends effortlessly into low-light and dark environments.

 April 24th, 2026

-The GSD 5 series is a pleasant surprise.
-I know that Greg makes a great strap and has a cult following, but watches are different.
-What surprises me about the GSD and the 6 series is how the watches are an extension of his straps.
-Usually a strap extends the personality of the watch.
-Adds character.
-Greg is a different story here.
-His watches are an extension of his strap’s character, charm and badassery.
-I owned and reviewed watches from other strapmakers turned watch brands.
-They didn’t manage to capture the magic of the straps in their watches.
-Greg definitely achieved this with his watches.
+The GSD 5 Series is a highly pleasant surprise.
+I already knew that Greg makes a fantastic strap and has a well-deserved cult following, but watchmaking is an entirely different beast.
+What surprises me most about the GSD 5 and 6 Series is how the watches feel like a direct extension of his straps.
+Normally, it’s the other way around—a strap adds character and extends the personality of a watch.
+Greg flips the script here.
+His watches completely capture the character, charm, and overall badassery of his straps.
+Having owned and reviewed watches from other strapmakers turned watch brands, I’ve seen many fail to translate that leatherwork magic into a timepiece.
+Greg completely achieved it.

 The moral of the story is that we need to understand where a watch is from so that we can appreciate it for what it is, not compare it for what it’s not.
 We are too quick to criticize and don’t take the time to understand why a watch was made and what it encompasses.